ibuildingsnl/workshop-bootstrap-jquery/PART1.md

 You will need no custom styling (just HTML), except for a `margin-top` to get clear from the nav bar.

-## exercise 3: customize Bootstrap
+## Exercise 3: customize Bootstrap

 The style still looks a bit prefab, so let's customize it.